 The fee displayed is the total course fee for full-time or part-time study.
 Please refer to the Tuition Fee and Bursary Policy for payment methods and timescales.

 - Director of sport in the school or further education sector

 - Supporting progression to university lecturer posts

 Discover more about your course by visiting the university to speak with one of our lecturers.
 Learn about the modules, teaching style and the modes of assessment by speaking to our experts, and get a feel for the facilities you'll be using.
 Visit our Meet the Lecturer page to find out more and book your place.

 I am a reflective practitioner, and my experience of both teaching and coaching young people has enabled my interest in the sociology of education to flourish.
 I am currently focusing my research attention on economic determinism and the hidden curriculum.

 State of the art facilities

-Enjoy our first-class teaching facilities, including our brand new international standard sports hall (planned for 2018), and use innovative technologies such as IRIS Connect to record, observe and analyse your teaching practices.
+Enjoy our first-class teaching facilities, including our brand new international standard sports hall, and use innovative technologies such as IRIS Connect to record, observe and analyse your teaching practices.

 Access to experts